meeran2019/microservice-architecture/Overview.md

 # Designing and Implementing a Resilient and Scalable Platform for Microservice Architecture

+It is of 3 tier architecture which consists of front end, back end and database layer.

 1. Infrastructure Platform Selection:
 Compare to Onprem which require investment in hardware and lack of ability to scale easily.
 Cloud service AWS offer greater flexibility and wide range of managed services.
 It offers auto-scaling features that allow to automatically adjust the resources based on demand.